 How many pixel columns it has of height and how many rows it has of width.
 The result of the multiplication of those numbers will be the final size.

-The resolution is tightly related with the size.
+The resolution is tightly related to the size.
 It’s used to value the quality of the image.
 Basically, it’s how many pixels it has per inch; it is measured in dpi which means dots per inch.

 They are related in a way that if you modify one of them, the other two will be affected.
 There is a rule when it comes to resolution.

-All the images that you’re going to print must have a resolution of 300 dpi, and the ones that are destined to be an internet file, must have a resolution of 72 dpi.
+All the images that you’re going to print must have a resolution of 300 dpi, and the ones that are destined to be an internet file must have a resolution of 72 dpi.